29 Sep 2008

 WHERE CAN I BUY HUMAN-GRADE OR HOLISTIC PET FOOD?

 Nowadays, you can find it almost everywhere and we are finding more and more pet boutiques specialised entirely in holistic food.
 Otherwise, most pet stores have seen the increased demand in healthier pet foods so generally carry a few of the above mentioned approved foods.
 Some health food stores are even starting to carry it.
 As for pet warehouses like Petco or Petcetera, up until recently, they were not carrying it, although I believe Petco has started carrying holistic brands like Natural Balance and Solid Gold.
 This only makes perfect business sense as sales have gone though the roof in human-grade foods as people become more and more concerned about what they feed their pets.
 Of course, if your neighbourhood pet retailer doesn’t carry it, just ask them to bring it in.
 Most of the distributors they deal with carry them anyways, so they might be able to specially order a bag for you, or better yet, the entire line if there is enough demand.
 If you are still having a hard time finding it, then I suggest using the store locator on the websites of holistic brands.
 I’d also like to mention that if you have a choice, choose a pet retailer that doesn’t sell pets as they are generally buying them from puppy mills.
-Support those that have adoption centres or hold adoption day events!
+Support define bullying that have adoption centres or hold adoption day events!

 In conclusion, my experience, coupled with that of my clients and friends, is more than enough to convince me that I would NEVER switch back to conventional pet food, especially considering that most have been recalled since 2007 for various kinds of contamination.
 The point after all is that pets don’t just live, but can prevent common pet illnesses through eating healthy food.